Exhibit at the Show

 At the present time we do not have a way to accept layout applications online.
 You can submit your application by mail, email attachment, or fax.

-If you are bringing a layout, you may arrive at the show to set up your exhibit starting on Friday at 1:00pm.
-We are open for layout setup on Friday from 1:00pm until 6:00pm and again on Saturday morning starting at 7:00am.
+If you are bringing a layout, you may arrive at the show to set up your exhibit starting on Friday at Noon.
+We are open for layout setup on Friday from Noon until 5:00pm and again on Saturday morning starting at 7:00am.
 You do not need to come to the show on Friday if you don’t need much time to set up.
 Please make sure you are set up by 9:30am or so on Saturday.
 The show is open from 10am to 4pm both days.
 All exhibitors must be out of the hall by about 4:15pm on Saturday and exhibitors are readmitted at 9:00am on Sunday (you may arrive whenever you like Sunday between 9am and 10am).
 All exhibitors and layouts must remain set up until the show closes at 4:00pm on Sunday.
 Leaving early is not permitted.

 Yes we do.
 We offer an “honorarium” to offset the costs of transportation to the show.
 The amount is based on the size of the layout: $50 for layouts less than 100 square feet, $100 for layouts 100-500 square feet, and $150 for layouts larger than 500 square feet.